Course Title: Police Interpreting

 Upon successful completion of this course, you will be able to:

-- Interpreting in the different modes of interpreting used in police settings by gradually increasing levels of complexity.
+- Applying different modes of interpreting in police settings by gradually increasing levels of complexity.

 - Understanding the dynamics and complexities of police interpreting.